-Each curriculum comes with three sets of simple games that help the Bible Truth, the Bible Verse or the Bible Story.
+Each curriculum comes with three sets no of simple games that help children review 1 the Bible Verse the Bible Truth, or the Bible Story.

 Assemble each set of games and store them.
 Use them over and over throughout the curriculum.